 As nurses are trained to follow orders and question orders to advocate for patients, some nurses may find the chain of command culture in the military to be a personal challenge.
 Although there are methods and guidelines to directives that put people in harm's way, the expectation is that all orders given by a superior be followed and respected.

 Serving in the U.S. military is a considerable commitment, and for nurses who have spouses and/or children, it is even more complex.
 Depending on the assignment, most active duty nurses move their families with them from post to post.
 This can mean job uprooting for a spouse and changes to schools for the children.
 During active deployments, the nurse may be assigned for several months overseas or literally on the sea on a Naval Hospital ship.

 The military acknowledges that these frequent changes can cause stress and hardships on families and has many resources to aid in these challenges.
 For example, most military installations provide housing and schools to the families living on base.
 For those who wish to live outside of the military grounds, housing and food stipends are granted to keep the families comfortable.
 Additionally, there are specialized resources and services, such as Military One Source, for families of service members who are deploying out of the area.

-Military families form a unique bond to one another and offer support of the community.
+Military families form a unique bond with one another and offer support to the community.
 Although the demands of being a nurse in the military can cause logistical problems with schools and jobs, many nurses and their families find military life very rewarding and worthwhile.